 Koi fish have also been known to bring serenity and reduce stress, and they are one of the lowest maintenance pets to own.
 So let’s take a look at how you can build your own Koi pond with water in your backyard.

 How to Build a Koi Pond?

 There are lots of variations when it comes to backyard ponds, and depending on the type you choose, you’ll require different types of equipment.

-Some of the factors to take into consideration before or while planning your Koi pond include:
+Some of the factors to take into consideration before or while planning your Koi fish pond include:

 You need to take into consideration whether there are trees in the area.
 If there are, then you need to steer clear of this space.
 Also, keep away from areas containing electrical lines.
 It there is rocky soil, you may need to use an underlayment material to prevent holes in your liner.